 Homesickness typically lasts between 1-5 days; however, it is very common to take up to a week for campers to feel fully comfortable.
-Based on our experience we find that camper's ages 8-11 typically present with a shorter period of homesickness have a faster adjustment (typically within 1-4 days they are adjusted to camp life).
-Campers ages 12-17 sometimes are more inclined to be homesick and may have a slightly longer adjustment to camp life.
+Based on our experience we find that camper's ages 10-12 typically present with a shorter period of homesickness and have a faster adjustment (typically within 1-4 days they are adjusted to camp life).
+Campers ages 13-17 sometimes are more inclined to be homesick and may have a slightly longer adjustment to camp life.

-If your child is experiencing homesickness and does not show any signs, he may convey this to you in a letter.
+If your daughter is experiencing homesickness and does not show any signs, she may convey this to you in a letter.
 Often by the time parents receive a letter the period of homesickness is over.
-Please note that we will not have your child call you if they are homesick.
-This is guaranteed to make campers more anxious and will sabotage their ability to be successful at camp.
+Please note that we will not have your daughter call you if she is homesick.
+This is guaranteed to make campers more anxious and will sabotage her ability to be successful at camp.